MiaTothova/santos-body-repairs/README.md

 ## Testing
 1. As a new visitor, I want to easily navigate the site to find whether the garage is the best place for the job on my car.
+* The user can navigate the website through the navigation bar.
+* The logo will take the user back to the home page.

 ![](https://github.com/MiaTothova/santos-body-repairs/blob/master/readme-images/no.1.png)

 2. As a business/car owner, I want to find whether the garage is trustworthy and reputable by seeing what previous projects they worked on.
 ![](https://github.com/MiaTothova/santos-body-repairs/blob/master/readme-images/no.2.png)
+* The user can view past projects in the gallery page.
+They can then decide whether the business is for them.

-3. As an interested client, I want to be able to contact the garage easily.
+3. As an interested client/business, I want to be able to contact the garage easily.
 ![](https://github.com/MiaTothova/santos-body-repairs/blob/master/readme-images/no.3.png)
+* In the Contact Us page contact form and contact details are all centered so that they hit the users focus when entering the site.

-4. As a potential client, I would like to learn more about the businesses works and get validation through their history and presence in their social media accounts.
+4. As a potential client, I would like to learn more about the businesses services and get validation through their history and presence in their social media accounts.
 ![](https://github.com/MiaTothova/santos-body-repairs/blob/master/readme-images/no.4.png)
+* On the Home page, the user can see a list of services provided.
+* In the footer on every page, centered are the social media icons.
+When clicked, they take the user to a specific social media account.

-5. As a visitor, I want to be able to find the contact information and location to get the information needed to contact and vissit the garage.
+5. As a business/visitor, I want to be able to find the contact information and location to get the information needed to contact and vissit the garage.
 ![](https://github.com/MiaTothova/santos-body-repairs/blob/master/readme-images/no.5.png)
+* On the Contact Us page, the user is greeted with contact information, address and a google map pinpointing the location.
+When on a mobile device the google map can be used with gps to brig the user to the location.

 ## Validation